 NextGen originated in 2005 as a task force created by Edmonton’s City Council.
 Under the leadership of Councillor Kim Krushell and former Councillor Michael Phair, the 15-person task force conducted public consultations with over 100 young community members to discover what young Edmontonians wanted to see in the areas of arts and culture, business opportunities, sports and recreation, education, and employment.
 In the spring of 2006, the task force presented nine recommendations to City Council and Edmonton’s NextGen Committee was formed.

-The current NextGen Committee, chaired by community member, Carol Neuman and civic member, Brian Murray and is comprised of 16 members – eight community leaders and eight civic leaders who represent each City Department, as well as two City Councillors and a Coordinator, Christine Causing.
-In addition to the committee, there are over 50 NextGen volunteers that spend their time developing policy, organizing events, learning new skills and connecting with fellow community leaders on one of the five working groups (sub-committees).
+The current NextGen Committee, chaired by community member, Carol Neuman and civic member, Brian Murray and is comprised of 16 members – eight community leaders and eight civic leaders who represent each City Department, as well as a City Councillor and a Coordinator, Christine Causing.
+In addition to the committee, there are over 30 NextGen volunteers that spend their time working on projects, organizing events, learning new skills and connecting with fellow community leaders on one of the five working groups (sub-committees).

-Since spring 2006, the NextGen Commitee has made much progress to address the nine proposed recommendations.
+Since spring 2006, the NextGen Commitee has worked on a number of projects.
 Highlights include: